Introduction

 - PDL-024 - Architecture enhancements for PDL service provisioning in telecom networks

-- PDL-027 - Self Sovereign Identity in Telecom Networks.
+- PDL-027 - Self Sovereign Identity in Telecom Networks (stable draft)

-- PDL-028 - Utilizing PDL in oneM2M standardized IoT service layer platform.
+- PDL-028 - Utilizing PDL in oneM2M standardized IoT service layer platform (stable draft)

-PDL-009 and PDL-013 discusses The application to federated and distributed data management of the PDL reference architecture, including architectural requirements derived from distributed data management use cases, and the definition of extended ETSI ISG-PDL platform services for PDL-based distributed data management.
+PDL-009 and PDL-013 discuss the application to federated and distributed data management of the PDL reference architecture, including architectural requirements derived from distributed data management use cases, and the definition of extended ETSI ISG-PDL platform services for PDL-based distributed data management.

 Examples of which are presented in the below diagram.